 Our top picks for keeping your car shifting smoothly

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Changing your transmission fluid regularly is an important part of keeping your car running smoothly.
 Taking your vehicle to a professional for this service is usually a lot more expensive than doing it yourself.
-In this guide, we’ll help you select the best transmission fluid for your needs to help you do the job right.
+In this guide, we help you select the best transmission fluid so you can do the job right.